-Section 2

-Operational elements in organisational development
+2 Operational elements in organisational development

-Once the above mentioned general values have been discussed internally and with the partner, and provided there is a mutual understanding of these, it is time to move on to the operational elements of an organisational development process.
+Once the above mentioned general principles have been discussed internally and with the partner, and provided there is a mutual understanding of these, it is time to move on to consider the operational elements of an organisational assessment and development process.
 Below are seven issues, which should be carefully discussed before the process is initiated.

-2.1 Ensure buy-in from the leadership and organisational commitment to change
+2.1 Ensure organisational commitment and buy-in from the leadership to change

-An organisational development process will only work if the organisation but especially the management/leadership has taken responsibility for the problem and has been part of the process of defining the need and a possible solution.
-Organisational development has to emerge from a recognized need of the parties concerned.
-If the parties involved do not see that there is something to gain from organisational development or if they feel they have too much to lose, they will not be committed to it.
-As a result, little will change.
+An OD process typically begins with the identification of a problem or challenge for the organisational (be it internally or in relation to the external environment).
+However, a positive organisational development process requires that especially the management/leadership takes responsibility in dealing with the problem or challenge, i.e. to find a constructive solution.
+Organisational development has to emerge from a recognized need for change from the parties concerned.
+If the parties involved do not see there is something to gain from organisational development, or if they feel they have much to lose, then they will not be committed to it, and a positive change is then unlikely to materialise.

-Authentic ownership and commitment can be attained only if the parties concerned are involved in the work from the start.
+Authentic ownership and commitment can only be attained if the affected parties are involved in the process from the start.
 Authentic ownership is needed because change requires commitment.
-Organisational development shifts relationships and power, which disturbs the comfortable status quo.
-An organisation's leadership and board are critical players in such a change process.
+Organisational development interferes in established relationships and power structures, which disturbs the comfortable status quo.
+An organisation's leadership and board are therefore critical players in such a change process.
 They have to engage in the process to give it legitimacy, energy and to be successful.
-On the other hand, there is also a risk in managing the process solely from above without the members, or grass roots, being involved.
-Ownership and commitment is important at all levels within the organisation, and remember that acquiescence to a process is not the same as ownership.
+On the other hand, there is also a risk in managing the process solely from above without the members, staff, or grass roots, being involved.
+Ownership and commitment is important at all levels within the organisation.
+And please remember that consent to a process is not the same as ownership and active involvement.
 See annex 3 as inspiration to individual behaviour in change processes.